 So where do the moisture-laden winds that reach India originate?

-Despite its distance, the Pacific Ocean plays a significant role in Indian monsoon.
+Despite its distance, the Pacific Ocean plays a significant role in the Indian monsoon.

 Usually, through the summer, the coast of Peru with its cool Peruvian or Humboldt currents experiences a high-pressure zone, as compared to southeast Asia.
 As the Indian Ocean is warmer than the adjoining oceans, moisture-bearing winds migrate from the western Pacific Ocean to the Indian Ocean.